The China Transit Visa: Everything You Need to Know

 You don’t need to do anything before you arrive in China.
-The China Transit Visa does not require an application in advance.
+A visa application in advance is not required.

-When you are nearing landing in China, cabin crew will distribute small yellow arrivals cards.
+When you are nearing landing in China, the cabin crew will distribute small yellow arrivals cards.
 However, these are for people arriving on non-transit visas.
-You do not need to fill this form in to apply for China Transit Visa on arrival.
+You do not need to fill this form in to apply for a visa exemption on arrival.

-Here are the simple steps to getting a China Transit Visa:
+Here are the simple steps to getting a transit visa:

 - Next, fill out the blue, A5-size, arrivals card for temporary entry.
 If you are staying less than one day then you don’t need to put an address.

-- Present the immigration officer with your completed blue arrival form, passport, fingerprint receipt, boarding passes and hotel confirmation, as appropriate
+- Then, join the queue for the desks and present the immigration officer with your completed blue arrival/visa application form, passport, fingerprint receipt, boarding passes and/or hotel confirmation.

 What documents will I need?

-To get the China Transit Visa you need a few documents.
-Firstly, your passport, and your fully filled out arrivals form and fingerprint scan receipt.
+To get the visa-free transit entry you need a few documents.
+Firstly, your passport, and your fully filled out arrivals form and your fingerprint scan receipt.
 To note, if you have recently been in China and already completed the fingerprint scan you won’t need to do it again.

 What if I have separate bookings for my first and second legs?

-You just need to show that you have a seat out of China in the next 24, 72 or 144 hours.
+You just need to show that you have a booked ticket out of China in the next 24, 72 or 144 hours.

-Is there a limit on many times I can enter China with the China Transit Visa?
+Is there a limit on many times I can enter China with a transit waiver?

-There is not a limit.
-However, to get a China Transit Visa, the purpose of your visit must be transiting.
+No. However, to get a visa-free entry, the purpose of your visit must be transiting.
 If it’s thought that you are travelling just to visit China, then your entry may be denied.

-I got a 24-hour visa on the 5 June, and then a 144-hour visa on the 14 June.
+I got a 24-hour visa on 5 June, and then a China 144-hour visa on 14 June.
 This was for both ways on my return trip from London to Bali, so fell under transit both times.